baoe/AlignGraph/README.md

    --read2 is the the second pair of PE DNA reads in fasta format.
    --contig is the initial contigs/scaffolds in fasta format.
    --genome is the reference genome in fasta format.
-   --distanceLow is the lower bound of alignment distance between the first and second pairs of PE DNA reads.
+   --distanceLow is the lower bound of alignment distance between the first and second pairs of PE DNA reads (recommended: insert length - 1000).
-   --distanceHigh is the upper bound of alignment distance between the first and second pairs of PE DNA reads.
+   --distanceHigh is the upper bound of alignment distance between the first and second pairs of PE DNA reads (recommended: insert length + 1000).
    Outputs:
    --extendedContig is the extended contig/scaffold file in fasta format.
    --remainingContig is the not extended initial contig/scaffold file in fasta format.